About this guide

 - If you have a number of cordless phones in your home, consider keeping just one cordless phone strategically placed and use cord phones in other locations throughout the household.

-The electricity that powers office equipment is a direct cost to your business and can add up to a significant proportion of your household energy bill.
-Making some simple changes to the way choose and use this equipment can lower costs over the longer term.
+The electricity that powers office equipment can add up to a significant proportion of your household energy bill.
+Making some simple changes to the way choose and use this equipment can lower costs.

 - Look for the blue ENERGY STAR® mark when choosing office equipment like computers, copiers, faxes, printers, scanners and multi-function devices to help you identify energy-efficient products.
 You can also calculate the running costs of appliances and technology.